clases-julio/p4-encoderoptico-dgarciac2021/README.md

 ![Infrared vs Visisble light through plastic](./doc/img/infraredVSvisible.png)

 Fortunately, the solution for us was just use another brand of filament that can actually block the infrared light due to the pigments and impurities that the manufacturer added during the manufacturing process.
 That is why in the final images a different wheel is finally used.
-However this is not a practical solutions since it requires of an extensive trial/error process.
+However this is not a practical solution since it requires of an extensive trial/error process.
 It is also not consistent due to the same color can show differents behaviour between brands, or even different colors of the same manufacturer could be completly different on this terms.

 Another consistent solution could be simply mask the wheel with some reflective material, like aluminum tape or similar.
 You can find all the 3D files [here.](https://github.com/clases-julio/p4-encoderoptico-dgarciac2021/tree/main/res/models)